 Copied to Clipboard

-Nearly 250 years after the Founding Fathers debated and signed the Declaration of Independence right here in Philadelphia, we’re celebrating the city’s legacy as the birthplace of modern democracy and a blueprint for democracies across the globe in collaboration with TED Democracy.
+Two hundred and fifty years after the Founding Fathers debated and signed the Declaration of Independence right here in Philadelphia, we’re celebrating the city’s legacy as the birthplace of modern democracy and a blueprint for democracies across the globe in collaboration with TED Democracy.

 Episode 1: Road to The Vote